hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/01_salmon.md

 Our Salmon index was generated with transcript sequences listed by Ensembl IDs, but `tximport` needs to know **which genes these transcripts came from**, so we need to use the `biomaRt` package to extract this information.
 However, since BiomaRt has been a little unreliable we are actually not going to use this code right now.

 > *NOTE:* Keep in mind that the Ensembl IDs listed in our Salmon output contained version numbers (i.e ENST00000632684.1).
 If we query biomaRt with those IDs it will not return anything.
-Therefore, before querying biomaRt do not forget to strip the version numbers from the Ensembl IDs before you query.
+Therefore, before querying Biomart in R do not forget to strip the version numbers from the Ensembl IDs.

 ```R